Riccardo-Spinzi/Finite-Element-Method/README.md

 ~ Model correctly the presence of concentrated springs as constraints with specific structural properties;

-Release note:
+Release notes:

-----28-11
+----28-11 RELEASED v1.0

-~ v1.0 Finished
+~  Released first version of F.E.M.;

-----02-12
+----02-12 RELEASED v1.1

-~ v1.1 Corrected a bug where having a different number of elements and nodes built singular stiffness matrices
+~  Corrected a bug where having a different number of elements and nodes built singular stiffness matrices;

-----09-12
+----09-12 RELEASED v1.3

-~ v1.3 	Corrected bugs where the vibration modes of a full-beam structure weren't displayed properly;
+~ 	Corrected bugs where the vibration modes of a full-beam structure weren't displayed properly;

-Implemented a generic method to evaluate matrices K and M for a mixed-elements structure;
+~ Implemented a generic method to evaluate matrices K and M for a mixed-elements structure;

-Implemented a way to input more than one material properties (A,E,J) in the model
+~ Implemented a way to input more than one material properties (A,E,J) in the model;